Learn Choosing a Rehab Facility: How...

 In any organization that provides essential services, the experience and expertise of the staff is paramount.
 This is perhaps even truer for addiction treatment facilities.
 Clients at rehab are trusting treatment professionals to help them navigate the challenging, and often vulnerable, journey to recovery.

-When you’re looking for an addiction treatment program that’s a good fit for you, it’s important to consider the qualifications of their team.
+When you’re looking for an addiction treatment program that’s a good fit for you, it’s important to consider the qualifications of their team and support staff.
 Here, we take a closer look at who works at rehabs and what job titles, roles, licensing, and certifications they may have.

 Who Works at Rehabs?